Egypt frees 32 Ethiopian prisoners during PM’s visit

 - Trump, White House advisers blast Canada's Trudeau in brutal aftermath of G-7 summit

-Ethiopia says the hydroelectric dam is essential for its economic development.
+Ahmed said the soon-to-be-completed Grand Ethiopian Renaissance Dam will not reduce Egypt’s share of the Nile, which provides virtually all the Arab country’s freshwater.
+Ethiopia says the dam is essential for its economic development.

-Ahmed arrived in Cairo on Saturday for a two-day visit, his first since he assumed office in April.
+Ahmed left Cairo on Monday after a two-day visit, his first since he assumed office in April.